 Dr. Shikani has made numerous inventions which are currently on the market and have to date improved the lives of countless ENT patients.
-Dr Shikani currently holds twenty patents in his name, either individually or as a co-inventor, and he has co-founded a bio-tech company start-up the Airway Company which manufactures speaking valves for tracheotomy patients.
-Dr Shikani has published numerous publications in peer review journals and books, and made numerous presentations in national and international meetings.
-He has developed a number of devices that are now widely used in field of otolaryngology (listed below).
+Dr. Shikani currently holds twenty patents in his name, either individually or as a co-inventor, and he has founded a bio-tech company start-up the Airway Company which manufactures speaking valves and heat moisture exchangers (HMEs) for tracheotomy patients.
+Dr. Shikani has published numerous publications in peer review journals and books and made numerous presentations in national and international meetings.
+He has developed several devices that are now widely used in field of otolaryngology (listed below).

 *Shikani, A. : A New Middle meatal antrostomy Stent For Endoscopic Sinus Surgery.
 Laryngoscope.
 104: 638-641, 1994

 *Shikani A: A middle Meatal Antrostomy Stent for Pediatric Endoscopic Sinus Surgery Am J Rhinology 10 (4): 225-228, 1996